svarun115/googleplaces-mcp-server/SETUP.md

-# Setup Guide: Google Places MCP Server
+# Setup Guide: Google Places HTTP MCP Server

+This is a WebSocket-based MCP (Model Context Protocol) server using JSON-RPC for bidirectional communication.
+It provides access to Google Places API, Weather API, and Elevation API through a modern MCP-compliant interface.

 ## Prerequisites